jakobklemm/actaeon/README.md

 There are still some unresolved issues:

--   Active connections can sometimes fail without reason.
 - Error handling for signaling & multiple signaling servers.
+- Add interior mutability for topics so the user doesn't have to declare them mutably.
 - Handle crashed threads.